Research Data Management (RDM)

 Learn to create your own Data Management Plan

-Within the framework of the Digital Skills Project, two courses on DMP will be offered at UNIFR in September 2020:
+Two courses on data management DMP will be offered at UNIFR in September 2021:

-one for researchers in the humanities and social sciences conducted by FORS, and
+one for researchers in the humanities conducted by DaSCH, and

 Why do we need Research Data Management?